lilygeorgescu/AED/README.md

 This is the pipeline of our framework:
 ![pipeline](figs/Pipeline.png)

-Object reconstruction before and after adversarial training:
+Object reconstructions before and after adversarial training:
 ![rec](figs/Prelim.png)